 What a journey this has been.
 I sit here today with a story that amazes me.
 A story full of Beauty, Hard Work, Faith, Pain, Sorrow, Joy, Miracles, restoration of Hope but most of all LOVE.
-After all, that is what it’s all about, right?
+After all, that is what it’s all about.
 Finding a way to be Love in this world.
-Grayson was that way and continues to shine his light of Love in this world.
+Grayson did that and continues to shine his light of Love in this world.
 Grayson left the physical world with a story to tell, love to continue, and hope to restore.
 Today I want to offer you the tale of how our red logo heart with it’s little gold safety pin began.

-Every day, we wear the red heart that we gave out at Grayson’s celebration of life.
+Each day, we wear the red felt heart that we gave out at Grayson’s celebration of life.
 It’s become a symbol of our HOPE.
 It’s how we keep him close and it reminds us to focus on what’s truly important.
 People ask me about it all the time, and I have had to retell our heart break over and over again.
 As uncomfortable as it can be, we have grown to own our story.
 I get to speak Grayson’s name & share my life lesson.
 I have come to understand that although I had no choice in losing my son, I do have a choice to honor him in the way I live each day.
 I can do my best to show up and be my best self- as a wife, as a mommy, as a nurse, as a friend or just a human being.

 My wish is that every time you see our logo, you are reminded of the Hope that lives and the Love that breathes into our mission.